AMCOM Soldiers assist local school at drill competition

 |0

-This work, AMCOM Soldiers assist local school at drill competition [Image 4 of 4], by Michelle Gordon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AMCOM Soldiers assist local school at drill competition, by Michelle Gordon, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT